 - Pass the Popcorn: A very dark example.
 Ming is eating something in a popcorn-like manner while watching (and enjoying) his daughter being tortured.

 - Pistol-Whipping: Dale Arden takes out a couple of Ming's guards this way.

 - Pleasure Planet:

-- Princess Aura had her personal pleasure moon, Cytherea and Sybaria where she sneaks off to with the doctor.
+- Princess Aura has her personal pleasure moon, Cytherea and Sybaria where she sneaks off to with the doctor.

 - One of the servant girls mentions an entire galaxy of pleasure where a certain drink comes from.